Expansion of Iterated Stratonovich Stochastic Integrals of Fifth, Sixth, Seventh and Eighth Multiplicities Based on Generalized Multiple Fourier Series: Expansions of Iterated Stratonovich Stochastc Integrals of Multiplicities 2 to 4. Some Old Results

-As it turned out, approximations of iterated Stratonovich stochastic integrals (\ref{str}), based on Theorems 1, 2 are essentially simpler than approximations of iterated Ito stochastic integrals from Theorem 1.
-For the first time this fact was mentioned in \cite{2006}.
+As it turned out, approximations of the iterated Stratonovich stochastic integrals (\ref{str}) (see Theorems 5--11 below) are essentially simpler than their analogues for the iterated Ito stochastic integrals (\ref{ito}) based on Theorems 1, 2.
+For the first time this fact was mentioned in \cite{2006} (2006).

-We begin the consideration from the multiplicity $k=2$ because of according to (\ref{a1}) it follows that under considered conditions the expansions for iterated Ito and Stratonovich stochastic integrals (\ref{ito}), (\ref{str}) of first multiplicity are equal to each other w. p.
-1.
+We begin the consideration from the multiplicity $k=2$ since according to (\ref{a1}) the expansions for iterated Ito and Stratonovich stochastic integrals (\ref{ito}), (\ref{str}) of first multiplicity are equal to each other w.~p.~1.

-The following theorems adapt Theorem 1 for integrals (\ref{str}) of multiplicity 2 (Hypothesis 1 for the case $k=2$).
+The following theorems adapt Theorems 1, 2 for the integrals (\ref{str}) of multiplicity 2 (Hypothesis 1 for the case $k=2$).